nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ### Listing all tasks : `ls`

 Shows a list of all tasks in the planner.
+Automatically brings your calendar back to the current date.

 Format: `ls`